sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [PHD MS Articles](http://www.cse.iitd.ac.in/~srsarangi/articles.html) : Articles and views
 - [Seminar and reports](https://www.cse.iitb.ac.in/~ranade/communicationskills.html) : Everyone must read this tiny book before writing the seminar report
 - [Latex reference](http://latex.knobs-dials.com) : Arbitrary reference
-- [Begin Latex in minutes](https://github.com/LewisVo/Begin-Latex-in-minutes) : Brief Intro to LaTeX for beginners that helps you use LaTeX with the ease
+- [Begin Latex in minutes](https://github.com/LewisVo/Begin-Latex-in-minutes) : Brief intro to LaTeX for beginners that helps you use LaTeX with the ease
 - [Lshort](https://tobi.oetiker.ch/lshort/lshort.pdf) : The Not So Short Introduction to LATEX2ε

 <div align="right">